Lagos discharges four more COVID-19 patients, including 11-year-old boy

 By David Royal

-Lagos state governor, Babajide Sanwo has announced the discharge of four more coronavirus patients, including an 11-year-old boy from the state’s isolation centre.
+Lagos state governor, Babajide Sanwo-Olu has announced the discharge of four more coronavirus patients, including an 11-year-old boy from the state’s isolation centre.

 This brings the total number of discharged patients in the state to 50.